Tomi Lahren Attacks U.S. Immigrants, Gets Burned by Eye-Opening Lesson on Her Own Family Tree

 Former Office of Government Ethics chief Walter Shaub also had some harsh words for Lahren — and a new nickname.

 “I’d trade Xenophobic Rage Barbie for a hard working immigrant any day of the week and twice on Sundays,” Shaub wrote of Lahren.
-“Contributing less than nothing to this country, she exists only to make lazy white supremacists ‘with low skills, low education, [barely] understanding the language’ feel nice.
+“Contributing less than nothing to this country, she exists only to make lazy white supremacists ‘with low skills, low education, [barely] understanding the language’ feel nice.”